Electronic Classroom of Tomorrow

 The Electronic Classroom of Tomorrow (ECOT) was a community/charter school based in Columbus, Ohio, United States.
-It was sponsored by the Lucas County Educational Service Center of Lake Erie West (ESCLEW) in Toledo, in accordance with chapter 3314 of the Ohio Revised Code.
+It was sponsored by the Lucas County Educational Service Center of Lake Erie West (ESCLEW) in Toledo, by chapter 3314 of the Ohio Revised Code.

-Students performed their work either via computers which they already owned, or which were supplied to them by the school.
+Students performed their work either on computers they already owned or on those supplied to them by the school.
 Work was performed online via secure intranet connections.

+ECOT had the lowest on-time graduation rate of all high schools in the country, despite its large graduating class size.
+In 2016, it shut down amid a legal battle over alleged misreporting of the number of students, which was used to determine state funding.

 History

 ECOT was founded in 2000 by William "Bill" Lager, under an agreement with Lucas County Educational Service Center, and was managed by his company, Altair Learning Management.
 Lager made extensive contributions to Ohio Republican politicians.

-In 2016, the Ohio Department of Education determined that ECOT had been overstating the number of students it served, and demanded repayment of $80 million in state funding.
+In 2016, the Ohio Department of Education determined that ECOT had overstated the number of students it served and demanded repayment of $80 million in state funding.
 ECOT disputed this, disagreeing with the way the state calculated student participation.
 In January 2018 ECOT then offered a lower settlement amount, but the department refused that offer and insisted on full repayment.
 In turn, the board of ECOT's sponsor (Educational Service Center of Lake Erie West) voted to close the school immediately.

-In May 2018, the Auditor of State issued a subpoena to preserve and obtain records from ECOT in the event that the dispute rose to a criminal case.
+In May 2018, the Auditor of State issued a subpoena to preserve and obtain records from ECOT if the dispute rose to a criminal case.
 In June 2022, the Auditor ordered the shuttered school to repay over $117 million in funds the school was deemed ineligible to have received.

 Regulatory status

-Under Ohio law, "community schools" are independent public schools that offer school choice to parents, students and teachers.
+Under Ohio law, "community schools" are independent public schools that offer school choice to parents, students, and teachers.
 They are accountable to the public by a contract with a sponsor, such as a school district, or the Ohio Department of Education (ODE).
 In ECOT's case, the school was accountable to ESCLEW and its publicly elected Board.
-Community schools cannot charge tuition and must follow all laws pertaining to health, public safety and civil rights.
+Community schools cannot charge tuition and must follow all laws about health, public safety, and civil rights.

-Students were required to take state-mandated proficiency/achievement tests, and other examinations prescribed by law.
+Students were required to take state-mandated proficiency/achievement tests and other examinations prescribed by law.
 Students were also required to pass the Ohio Graduation Test to receive a diploma.

 ECOT was not a "home schooling" program.
 It was a public community school, subject to all the laws and regulations thereof.

 Students were expected to put in 25 hours of educational work per week during the school year.
 This work could be divided between online live sessions and independent or extracurricular activities.
-The time spent was comparable to the time that students in "brick-and-mortar" schools.
-Attendance did not need adhere to traditional time conventions, however; that gave flexibility to students and families not typically available in traditional educational settings.
+The time spent was comparable to the time that students in "brick-and-mortar" schools spent.
+Attendance did not need to adhere to traditional time conventions; however, that gave flexibility to students and families not typically available in traditional educational settings.
 However, ECOT was unable to demonstrate that the majority of students met this requirement.